USD/CAD Analysis: Room for New Highs?

 The information provided is not intended to serve as investment advice or a sufficient basis for making investment decisions.
 It is meant solely for informational purposes.

-It has come to the attention of Daman that a fraudulent website (https://damaninvest.com) is unlawfully using Daman name, brand, and logo.
-They trick investors into believing they are dealing with Daman and to fraudulently obtain personal financial details and extract money from those people who are deceived into using it.
+It has come to our attention that the fraudulent websites (⚠️ www.damaninvest.com and ⚠️ www.damanfx.com) are unlawfully using the Daman Markets name, brand, and logo.
+They deceive investors into thinking they are dealing with Daman Markets to steal personal financial information and fraudulently extract money.

-The fraudulent website is not connected in any way with Daman.
+These fraudulent websites are not connected in any way with Daman Markets.

-Daman will not be liable for any losses paid, suffered, or incurred by anyone as a result of being victimized by the fraudulent company.
-If you fall victim of the fraudulent company, please report the incident to your local police.
+Daman Markets will not be liable for any losses paid, suffered, or incurred by anyone as a result of being victimized by the fraudulent companies.
+If you fall victim to either of these websites, please report the incident to your local police.